rpad88/rpad88/README.md

 - 👋 Hi, I’m Rodolfo
-- 👀 I’m interested in learn about Frontend Development
+- 👀 I’m looking for a front-end job
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and React.

 <!---